alsadiq99/noise-analysis-breakdown/README.md

 ### 2) Noise Analysis for Raw Intensity Trajectory Data
 ***
 * The noise analysis was first run over the raw data (before auto-correlation in Quality Control).
-* Can only be used over isoclonal data
 * Requires Step 1

 <details>